 A Natural Pool will "work" with the correct design of the regeneration area and the proper use of underwater plants.
 The pool is inoculated with zooplankton (water fleas, rotifers, paramecia), which play an important role in the cleaning process.
 All it takes is a little bit of patience until the pool finds its natural balance.

-The water in a BIOTOP Living Pool complies with all statutory hygiene regulations for private swimming pools.
+The water in a Biotop Living Pool complies with all statutory hygiene regulations for private swimming ponds.
 Although public pools are subject to stringent water hygiene requirements, that is not the case for private swimming pools.
 Nevertheless, you can rest assured that the water in your Living Pool will meet the same high quality standards.

 Mosquitoes are eaten by their natural enemies (water bugs, dragonfly larvae etc.) around the edges of the pool – that we can guarantee.
 Once the natural pool completed, all our client´s doubts are gone.